Wood-Boring Beetles: Identifying and Controlling These Destructive Pests

 • Bark spray: Applied on the external tree bark from the soil surface up to 5’ high, the spray is absorbed into the tree’s cambium layer and transferred from the roots underground to the twigs in the canopy.

-The good news is treatment is possible.
+The good news is that prevention is possible.
 Here are a few of our tips for limiting your trees’ chance of borer infestation:

 • Pick your trees carefully: Some tree and shrub species are less prone to wood borer infestations than others.
-Contact your local nursery to learn about pest resistant cultivars of trees and shrubs.
+Contact your local nursery to learn about pest-resistant cultivars of your favorite trees and shrubs.

 • Proper planting: Prepare your planting site to avoid unfavorable growing conditions.

-• Fertilization: Proper fertilization and watering helps trees minimize daily stress and fight pests and diseases over time.
+• Fertilization: Proper fertilization and watering help trees minimize daily stress and fight pests and diseases over time.

 • Pruning: Effective pruning and thinning during dormant periods and prompt pruning of wounded or broken branches will help keep your trees growing strong.

 These prevention strategies promote health for all trees in all seasons, aiming to reduce stress.
-Stressed trees are always more vulnerable to pests and diseases than a tree that has adequate moisture and healthy soil.
+Stressed trees are always more vulnerable to pests and diseases than trees with adequate moisture and healthy soil.
 At Arbor Masters, we offer year-round plant health care services to keep your tree happy and healthy.

 Not all insects are harmful to your trees.
-Trees are hosts to countless insects that are beneficial insects, like lady beetles and lace wings.
-Some insects are a critical food source to birds and other wildlife we often take for granted.
+Trees are hosts to countless beneficial insects, like lady beetles and lacewings.
+Some insects are a critical food source for birds and other wildlife we often take for granted.
 Knowing your trees’ species, what insects tend to feed on them, and whether they are destructive to tree health will aid in keeping destructive pests to a minimum.

 Boring beetles and moths can cause significant damage to your trees.
 By understanding how the pests feed on your trees, knowing how to identify an infestation, and working with your local arborist to manage or minimize an infestation, you can keep your trees safe and healthy.

-If your trees are showing signs of a boring beetle infestation, contact us today to get started with a custom treatment plan from our certified arborists.
+If your trees show signs of a boring beetle infestation, call us today to get started with a custom boring insect treatment plan from our certified arborists.